 - Go wine tasting in the Stellenbosch and Franschhoek areas.
 With more than 150 wineries in the Western Cape, we had a hard time choosing which wine farms to visit, but greatly enjoyed Groot Constantia, Spier, Vergenoegd, and Haute Cabrière.

-- Brave choppy waters and visit Robben Island, the site where Nelson Mandela was tragically – and now famously – imprisoned for 18 years.
+- Brave choppy waters and visit Robben Island, the site where Nelson Mandela was tragically imprisoned for 18 years.

-- Take in extraordinary views of Cape Point and the Cape of Good Hope, then explore the greater Cape Point nature reserve.
-In addition to glimpsing the breathtaking scenery here, we spotted whales, ostriches, deer, and lizards during our day trip.
+- Take in extraordinary views from Cape Point and the Cape of Good Hope, then explore the greater Cape Point Nature Reserve.
+We spotted whales, ostriches, deer, and lizards there.

 - Learn about South Africa’s somber Apartheid chapter of history by visiting the Apartheid Museum.

 - Mingle with locals and enjoy a meal in Soweto, generally said to be South Africa’s largest township.

 - Take a day trip northwest to Pilanesberg National Park, and if you’re lucky, spot lions, elephants, buffalo, leopards, and rhinos.
 I caught glimpses of three of the ‘Big Five’ here.

 - Seek out elephants and other ‘Big Five’ animals at the Addo Elephant Park, South Africa’s third-largest national park.
 We spotted mother & baby elephants, zebras, lions, and protected dung beetles here.